 - A Community Property Agreement.
 If you own property, this document more easily transfers ownership to another individual, such as a spouse, after your passing.
 Without a community property agreement, your property could enter probate—which could result in unnecessary taxing and court fees.

 At the Law Offices of Molly B. Kenny, we offer services for probate issues, wills, living wills, trusts, durable powers of attorney, and community property agreements.
-Our estate planning and probate lawyer, Stacey L. Smythe, brings over 24 years of experience to the table, as well as great care for her clients.
 If you’re ready to start planning your estate or need help with a loved one’s estate after their passing, fill out our contact form today to get started.

 Learn More About: